-COM 4083 Advanced Media Production A project-oriented audio and video production class providing the opportunity for students to continue to develop skills learned in the introductory media production classes (see prerequisites below).
+COM 4083 Advanced Media Production Seminar A project-oriented audio and video production class providing the opportunity for students to continue to develop skills learned in the introductory media production classes (see prerequisites below).
 The course emphasizes focused and methodical pre-production planning and scripting, production, and post-production refinement and evaluation as the necessary phases of the production process.
 Students work individually and in groups.
 Specific assignments and projects are determined by the instructor at the start of the semester, depending on the makeup of the class.
-Prerequisites: COM 2084 Media Production II.
+This course may be repeated for credit provided it covers a different topic.
+Prerequisite: COM 2084 Media Production II.